 The 2017 APIC Awards Ceremony took place on Monday, November 6, 2017 at 7-9PM EST, at the Coze Event Space, 255 Trinity Av.
 SW, Suite A, in Atlanta, GA.
 The event will featured keynote speaker, Dr. Matthew Lin, the new Director of Office of Minority Health and Deputy Assistant Secretary of Minority Health, and honored the 2017 Community Organization Recognition, Best Published Paper, and Best Student Abstract Awardees.

 For more than 40 years the Robert Wood Johnson Foundation has worked to improve health and health care.
 We are working with others to build a national Culture of Health that will enable all to live longer, healthier lives.
 For more information, visit www.rwjf.org.

 About the the Asian & Pacific Islander Caucus for Public Health

 The Asian & Pacific Islander Caucus for Public Health (APIC) is the Vision & Voice for Asian & Pacific Islander Public Health and Health Equity.
 Our mission is to advance the health and health equity of Asians and Pacific Islanders in the United States, associated jurisdictions, and the diaspora, in affiliation with the American Public Health Association.
-For more information, visit www.apicaucus.org.
+For more information about APIC or the 2017 APIC Awards Ceremony, visit www.apicaucus.org.